muriarte/FtpUtil/README.md

   _Returns a list of `myFTPFileInfo` objects for each file on the current FTP Server folder  whose names meet the `fileSpec` parameter forcing a refresh of the fileInfo cache is `forceRefresh` is `true`_

 - `bool ChangeFolder(string folder)`
-  _Change the current FTP Server folder.
+  _Changes the current FTP Server folder.
 The folder specified can be absolute if it begins with '/' o relative to the current FTP Server folder if begins with any other character_

 - `string GetCurrentFolder()`
   _Returns the path of current FTP Server folder_

 - `bool GetFile(string remoteFile, string localFile)`
-  _Download an FTP Server file and saves it on a local file_
+  _Downloads a file located on FTP Server and saves it on a local file_

 - `string GetFileString(string remoteFile)`
-  _Download an FTP Server file an returns its contents as a `string`_
+  _Downloads a file located on FTP Server and returns its contents as a `string`_

 - `System.TimeSpan GetTimeDiff()`
   _Tries to calculate the time difference between the local system and the FTP Server_